-Some people actually love social media and sharing their lives online.
-If it’s a positive experience, and they are still physically, mentally, and emotionally healthy after heavy app use, kudos to them.
-Everyone has a different relationship with social media, and what can bring out the good in some is detrimental to others.
+Some people love sharing their lives online.
+If it’s a positive experience and they are still physically, mentally, and emotionally healthy after heavy app use, kudos to them.
+Everyone has a different relationship with social media, and what can benefit one can be detrimental to another.

 Some are so sick of social media, they’re deleting their accounts.
 I hear about celebrities switching to dumb phones.
 I won’t be surprised if people start living off the grid when all the screen use push them to their breaking point.
 I read about popular Youtubers who have meltdowns and disappear.
 When the creators of these apps are warning othersÂ to cut back on social media use, you know it’s a serious problem.

 But I think there can be a balance where you can reap the benefits of modern technology without letting it control you.
 I wouldn’t give up my smartphone because it does make my life easier.
 I like using Google Maps for directions and transit information.
 Apps likeÂ KnowRoaming, Uber and Yelp are invaluable, especially on my travels.
 While I’m tempted by the idea of a dumb phone, no way I’m texting on a numeric keypad.